Maitland Bay Track in Bouddi National Park

 Maitland Bay Beach

-Maitland Bay itself is a beautifully secluded beach in Bouddi National Park.
+Maitland Bay is a beautifully secluded beach in Bouddi National Park.

-On an average Sunday, you won’t easily find more than a handful of people on the beach, which can be quite refreshing if you’re from Sydney.
+On an average Sunday, you typically won’t find more than a handful of people at the beach, which can be quite refreshing if you’re from Sydney.

 Keep in mind that Maitland Bay Beach is unpatrolled, so please be careful if you’re planning to go for a swim.